Between Lake and Peaks

 In summer, the lake glistens like a jewel and invites you to swim, sail or stand-up paddle.
 Hiking trails and mountain bike routes lead in all directions – always with breathtaking views of glaciers, forests and alpine meadows.

-Whether it’s culture, cuisine, sports, or simply immersing yourself in the Alpine way of life – Zell am See combines it all, making every visit unforgettable and leaving you with the desire to return again and again.
+Whether culture, culinary delights, sport or simply immersing yourself in the Alpine way of life – Zell am See combines everything that makes a vacation unforgettable and remains a place you will want to return to again and again.

 From a Modest Market Village to an International Resort